nbs-system/naxsi/nxapi/README.md

     ...

 I will then attempt to generate whitelists for the `/foo/bar/test` page, that seems to trigger most events :

 `Take note of the --filter option, that allows me to work whitelists only for this URI.
-Filters can specify any field : var_name, zone, uri, id, whitelisted, content, date ...
+Filters can specify any field : var_name, zone, uri, id, whitelisted, content, country, date ...
 However, take care, they don't support regexp yet.
 Take note as well of --slack usage, that allows to ignore success/warning criterias, as my website has too few visitors, making legitimate exceptions appear as false positives.`